panpf/sketch/docs/wiki/state_image.md

 ### ErrorStateImage

-[ErrorStateImage] supports returning different status images according to different error types
+[ErrorStateImage] supports returning different status images according to different error types.

-By default, Sketch only provides one type, uriEmptyError.
 You can implement the [ErrorStateImage] .Condition interface to extend the new type, and then use the custom type through [ErrorStateImage] .Builder.addState(), as follows:

 ```kotlin
 object MyCondition : ErrorStateImage.Condition {